Overview

 A Quick Primer on C: Char Arrays

-Let’s break down the output a bit.
+Let's break down the output.
 If you are familiar with the C programming language, you can probably skip ahead.
-The first 4 lines are simply a few comments that show the payload’s source file and size as shown below.
+The first 4 lines are simply comments that show the payload's source file and size.

 A Quick Primer on C: Pointers and Typing as a Function

-Another topic that we will want to touch upon before heading into C code here is pointers and more over, function pointers.
-In C functions are normally invoked by adding () or (parameter1=val, etc) after the functions name.
+Another topic we will want to touch upon before heading into C code is pointers and more specifically, function pointers.
+In C, functions are normally invoked by adding () or (parameter1=val, etc) after the function's name.
 For example int res = strlen(someString); would be a valid line.
-This is important when we get to function pointers.

-In this example, we will want to use a function pointer to point to our payload buffer, so we can use the function pointer to invoke our payload.
-Here are some examples of how to declare various function pointers with different definitions:
+In this example, we will use a function pointer to point to our payload buffer, so we can use the function pointer to invoke our payload.
+Here are some examples of how to declare various function pointers:

 Linux Memory Mapping: Memory Page Permissions in the Age of DEP/NX

 Memory is usually mapped in what are known as pages.
 A page is just a chunk of memory that should be a fixed size, which is decided by the system.
-On a Linux system, it is possible to determine what the size page is using getpagesize().
+On a Linux system, it is possible to determine the page size using getpagesize().
 Pages also allow a region of memory to have read, write, and execute permissions set on it.
-Permissions matter as they determine if code can be executed or not.
 If the EIP register tries to point somewhere in a memory region that is NOT marked as executable, the program should segfault.
-This is designed so if the EIP ended up in a section containing data rather than code it should just stop executing.

-In the day of DEP/NX in Linux, at launch time a section can either be executable or writable, but not both.
-In general, code is generally static and doesn’t get changed at runtime so you shouldn’t need to write to regions containing code.
+In the age of DEP/NX in Linux, at launch time a section can either be executable or writable, but not both.
 However, there are times where code would need to modify itself at runtime, such as compressed or self-modifying code.
-Since there is a need, there is a way!
 You can modify the permissions by calling mprotect().
 The mprotect() call allows you to set the RWX permissions on a memory page.
 It is important to note that the pointer for this call must point to the start of a memory page, and the size should be the size of a memory page.

 If you ever need to see the memory pages of a process, you can check under /proc/<PID>/maps to see the maps and their permissions.